-Immediately following admission to the program, every degree seeking student, working with an advisor, must develop and file a program of study in the office of graduate programs.
-A program of study is an agreement signed by the student, the advisor, the director of graduate programs and the dean of the School of Education.
+Immediately following admission to the program, every degree seeking student, working with an advisor, must develop and file a program of study in the office of the appropriate graduate program.
+A program of study is an agreement signed by the student, the advisor and the appropriate graduate administrator.
 This formal agreement serves a number of purposes to the benefit of both the student and the University.
 It causes the student and the advisor to engage in early planning with a specific goal in mind; it provides useful information for the planning of course offerings; it facilitates subsequent advisement, and it protects the student in the event of unexpected curriculum or faculty changes.
 Although formal programs are binding, they can be modified or replaced by new programs if conditions warrant such changes.